edgeimpulse/example-transform-image-composites/README.md

 # Composite Image Generation Block for Edge Impulse

 This is a transformation block that generates synthetic data for your Edge Impulse project by compositing background images with randomly placed object images (with transparency).
+It uses the method described in this tutorial: https://github.com/edgeimpulse/conveyor-counting-data-synthesis-demo.
 To add new object images and background images store them in the composites folder and use the following command to upload to the block:
 ```
 $ edge-impulse-blocks push
 ```